 A study of the basic principles of ecology (organisms in relation to environment) and relating these principles to many of the Earth's ecological challenges, using modern and classical ecological studies.
 Three hours lecture and three hours laboratory per week.
-Weekend field trips required.
+Spring, odd years.